luotuoqingshan/SDPLRPlus.jl/README.md

 # SDPLR-jl

 ## TODO List
-- [ ] Finish skeleton of the code and push it onto github
+- [X] Finish skeleton of the code and push it onto github
+- [ ] Add support for dense matrix
+- [ ] Add detailed log/printing
+- [ ] Benchmark